eusebiedev/api-repo/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-If you have any questions, comments, or concerns, please reach out to me at siebenee@gmail.com
+If you have any questions, comments, or concerns, please reach out to us at siebenee@gmail.com